How does blockchain work?

 It's important to note that building a blockchain from scratch can be challenging and requires a lot of work; it's recommended to use an existing blockchain platform or framework and build on top of it.

-Implementing a blockchain with JavaScript
+How to implement a blockchain with JavaScript?

 Here is a simple example of how a blockchain can be implemented in JavaScript.
 This example uses a basic data structure to represent the blockchain and includes methods for adding new blocks and validating the blockchain.